Bonsor baronets

 The Bonsor Baronetcy, of Kingswood, in the parish of Epsom, in the County of Surrey, is a title in the Baronetage of the United Kingdom.
 It was created on 26 January 1925 for Cosmo Bonsor, Chairman of the South Eastern Railway, Conservative Member of Parliament for Wimbledon and a Director of the Bank of England.
-As of 2010 the title is held by his great-grandson, the fourth Baronet, who succeeded his father in 1977.
-He has previously represented Nantwich and Upminster in the House of Commons as a Conservative.
+As of 2023 the title is held by his great-great-grandson, Alexander, the fifth Baronet, who succeeded his father in 2023.
+He became engaged in November 2005 to Jane Troughton, marrying the following year.

 The family seat is Liscombe Park, Soulbury, Buckinghamshire.
 It is an Elizabethan manor hall.